almestre/SYMDYN/README.md

 # Description of the models

-The models apply metapopulation concepts to the dynamics of an horizontally transmitted symbiont inhabiting a population of hosts, where hosts are akin to habitat patches that contain symbiont infrapopulations interconnected by dispersal, and patch disturbance represents host death.
+The models apply metapopulation concepts to the dynamics of an horizontally transmitted symbiont inhabiting a population of hosts, where hosts are akin to ephemeral habitat patches that contain symbiont infrapopulations interconnected by dispersal, and patch disturbance represents host death.

 The repository symet contains four models: